 We all have heating and cooling for our homes and workplaces that require HVACR technicians to install and maintain the systems.
 Demand for their services is spurred on by the increased construction work in many cities.

 Homes and businesses also require refrigeration and electrical services to keep medications, foods, beverages, and other perishable items cold.
-All systems must be installed correctly including the wiring, need servicing, and require parts’ replacements when necessary.
+All systems must be installed correctly including the wiring, need servicing, and require parts replacements when necessary.

 New technology and innovation continue to drive the industry in central air conditioning and refrigeration systems.
 Because these units are more advanced, it takes technicians with specialized knowledge and skills to service them.
 In the future, fewer homeowners will be able to work on their own HVACR systems because they are becoming too complex.

 Qualified technicians need more training and certifications to install and maintain advanced HVACR systems.
-Many older residential and commercial systems will need replacing during the next decade which continues to drive demand for technicians.
+Much older residential and commercial systems will need replacing during the next decade which continues to drive demand for technicians.

-The best way to kick start your career in this industry is to earn an associate degree from an accredited technical college.
+The best way to kick-start your career in this industry is to earn an associate degree from an accredited technical college.
 Be selective in choosing a strong HVACR program to help you find a good entry-level job.